hmrc/income-tax-mtd-changelog/README.md

 Retrieve History of a Self Assessment Charge endpoint:

- - Added a new URL Query parameter to pass the charge reference number.
+ - Add a new `chargeReference` query parameter to pass a charge reference number.
- - Introduced a new error FORMAT_CHARGE_REFERENCE when the format of the supplied charge reference is not valid.
+ - Add a new error FORMAT_CHARGE_REFERENCE when the format of the supplied charge reference is not valid.

- - Reduced the length of Document ID field to 12 characters.
+##### Changed

- - Reduced the length of transactionID field to 12 characters.
+ - Reduce the allowed length of transactionID field to 12 characters.

+---

 ### 24 June 2024